921kiyo/3d-dl/src/rendering/readme.md

 bpy.ops.transform.translate((1.0,1.0,1.0)) # perform translation on selected object
 ```

+### `bpy.context`
-* `bpy.context` - provides information on data in the current context.
+Provides information on data in the current context.
 It lists only a subset of data such as the
 current scene, the active object etc. This is an easy way to have a script work on whatever object is selected rather
 than having to know it's name beforehand.
 ```python